alonk-me/Quntum-measurment-model/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Open `qubit_simulation_analysis.ipynb` in Jupyter or VS Code to explore the simulations and results.
+3. Open `notebooks/qubit_simulation_analysis.ipynb` in Jupyter or VS Code to explore the simulations and results.
+Additional exploratory material is available in `notebooks/sse_qubit.ipynb`, and static figures can be found under `reports/`.

 ## Requirements
 - Python 3.8+